 When a patient has imminent respiratory failure, but before he/she progresses to requiring endotracheal intubation, other methods of providing respiratory support can temporize or even prevent the need for conventional mechanical ventilation.

 - Includes nasal cannula, oxygen mask, reservoir mask, nonrebreather mask that provide escalating amounts of FIO2.

 - Unlike standard nasal cannula, can deliver humidified oxygen at a precisely set FIO2 up to rates of 60 liters per minute.

 - Can generate low levels of PEEP in the upper airway and flush out CO2 to decrease dead space.

 - The FLORALI trial showed that high-flow nasal cannula can reduce 90-day mortality in patients with nonhypercapnic acute hypoxemic respiratory failure.

 - noninvasive intermittent positive pressure ventilation (NIPPV)

 - NIPPV includes BiPAP (bilevel positive airway pressure) and CPAP (continuous positive airway pressure).
-The machine provides, via a tightly fitted facemask, a baseline continuous positive pressure and a higher level of positive pressure during inspiration.
+The machine provides, via a tightly fitted facemask or helmet, a baseline continuous positive pressure and a higher level of positive pressure during inspiration.